alexwjung/ProbCox/paper/ProbCox/README.md

 1-8 hours

 ### Additional information
 - Rerunning all the simulations on a single desktop machine will take a considered amount of time.
-We therefore provide individual simualtion runs (choosen by demand) that can be checked/compared to the results provided on https://github.com/alexwjung/ProbCox.
+We therefore provide individual simulation runs (chosen by demand) that can be checked/compared to the results provided on https://github.com/alexwjung/ProbCox.

 - The simulation results for the high-dimensional case can suffer from numerical instabilities, this happens for the the particular prior specification of student(nu=1, s=0.001).
-With s > 0.01 we find the result to stabalize much better, however, there is also a stonger regularization applied.
+With s > 0.01 we find the result to stabilize much better, however, there is also a stronger regularization applied.
 Our replication results are not exact, however, differences are marginal and the overall result are the same.

 - The fake simulation for the UKB data needs to write ~2GB of data.
 In the colab notebooks this would need to be written to the google drive.